jeffskinnerbox/Windows-10-Vagrant-Box/README.md

 * [How to add storage settings to Vagrant file?](https://stackoverflow.com/questions/21986511/how-to-add-storage-settings-to-vagrant-file)
 * [FIX FOR VBOXMANAGE: ERROR: COULD NOT FIND A CONTROLLER NAMED ‘SATA’ ERROR](https://www.minvolai.com/fix-for-vboxmanage-error-could-not-find-a-controller-named-sata-error/)

-## Step 3: Install Office Pro and Visio - DONE
+## Step 3: Install Office Pro and Visio
 I could use a Vagrantfile to do this install but my skills in PowerShell are nearly non-existent.
 Therefore, I'll be doing the old fashion manual way.